MangelMaxime/Nacara/docs/content/plugins/highlight/treesitter.md

 some 150 MB to download and around 600 MB unpacked.
 It all lands in `~/.cache/nacara/tree-sitter/`, so you pay it once per machine.
 A grammar itself takes seconds and under a megabyte.

-Nacara ignores whatever tree-sitter you have installed, even when it is exactly the right version: a grammar built by one tree-sitter and loaded by another fails in ways you never want to debug.
+Nacara ignores whatever tree-sitter you have installed, even at the right version: a grammar built by one tree-sitter and loaded by another fails at run time.

 ### Building on CI

-Cache `~/.cache/nacara` and the toolchain is fetched once rather than once per run - the difference between a two-minute build and a two-second one.
+Cache `~/.cache/nacara` and the toolchain is fetched once instead of once per run.

 Set `AutoBuild = false` for a build that must fetch nothing.
-A grammar already in the cache is still used; one that is not becomes an error naming where it was looked for, instead of a runner quietly downloading 600 MB.
+A grammar already in the cache is still used; one that is not becomes an error naming where it was looked for.

 ### Incomplete snippets